Art of the 8 Limbs

 The Art of the 8 Limbs is a subset of the Art of Personal Safety’s Coaching Program.

-The Art of the 8 Limbs is Southeast Asia’s traditional unarmed combative arts system that utilizes punches, elbows, knees, and kicks (8 limbs).
-This stand-up combative fighting system is very effective and is considered to be one of the most brutal, stand-up, combative fighting systems in the world where fighters use powerful strikes with their hands, elbows, knees, and feet.
+The Art of the 8 Limbs is Southeast Asia’s traditional unarmed combative arts system that utilizes punches, elbows, knees, and shins (8 limbs).
+This stand-up combative fighting system is very effective and is considered to be one of the most brutal, stand-up, combative fighting systems in the world where fighters use powerful strikes with their hands, elbows, knees, and shins.

-The Art of the 8 Limbs consists of Muay Thai from Thailand, Muay Lao from Laos, Pradal Serey from Cambodia, and Tomoi from Malaysia.
-They all incorporate the same powerful strikes with their punches, elbows, knees, and kicks.
+The Art of the 8 Limbs consists of Muay Lao from Laos, Muay Thai from Thailand, Pradal Serey from Cambodia, and Tomoi from Malaysia.
+They all incorporate the same powerful strikes with their punches, elbows, knees, and shins.

 In the late-20th to 21st century, Muay Thai (a.k.a.
 “Thai Boxing”) became widespread internationally when Westernized practitioners from Thailand began competing in kickboxing and mixed-rules matches as well as matches under Muay Thai rules around the world.
 Muay Thai has become the National Sport of Thailand.

 The Art of the 8 Limbs (A8L) is a Functional Fitness Training Program that will introduce the participants to the training of a traditional unarmed combative arts system that uses powerful strikes with the hands, elbows, knees, and shins.
 The Art of the 8 Limbs is considered to be one of the most effective, brutal, stand-up combative fighting systems in the world.
 Participants of the Art of the 8 Limbs are incredibly disciplined and committed to their physical and athletic development.

 “It is better to be a warrior in a garden, than a gardener in a war.”